rodinhart/metalui/readme.md

 ## ...that can't be it

 The DOM is fundamentally stateful, and calling the markup declarative is unhelpful<sup>6</sup>.
-The first render versus subsequent renders are very different, exemplified by scroll position, text input carret and selection, dropdown state and HTML canvas.
+The first render versus subsequent renders are very different, exemplified by scroll position, text input carret and selection, dropdown list state and HTML canvas.

 Metalui embraces statefulness by conceptualizing a component as a stateful, independent object<sup>7</sup> that can send signals about data to other components.